Leadership Accreditation Pathway

 - The information required is a copy of the programme, including a list of the leaders of the event.

 - Candidates are to submit a short report about their experience to the committee after the event.

 At present we cannot say for how long these changes will apply.
-The situation is reviewed regularly by the Accreditation Committee
+The situation is reviewed regularly by the Training Committee

 - Eight to ten Individual supervision sessions for two years of the leadership training.